snehadev04/How_to_use_Python_Dictionary/README.md

 # How_to_use_Python_Dictionary
- Dictionaries are used to store data values in key:value pairs.
+ Dictionaries are used to store data values in key: value pairs.

 # Python Dictionary Grades
 This Python script demonstrates how to use dictionaries to assign grades to students based on their scores.
 Each student's score is evaluated and assigned a grade according to predefined criteria.